Day Trips Near Eugene

 Eugene combines its urban arts, entertainment and dining scene with abundant natural landscapes and outdoor activities.
 One advantage to visiting Eugene is its versatile location, only an hour from the gorgeous Oregon coast and an hour from the verdant Cascade mountains.

 From the city center, venture out on short day trips or overnight getaways for nearby sightseeing and exploration.
-Make it a relaxing journey, with quiet, slow-paced wandering through forests and meadows with gentle steps up to wide open views; or a day of action jumping from one exhilarating activity to the next like dune buggy thrill rides or jet boat tours.
+Make it a relaxing journey, with quiet, slow-paced wandering through forests and meadows with gentle steps up to wide open views; or a day of action jumping from one exhilarating activity to the next like dune buggy thrill rides or white water river rafting trips.

 Some quick trips are just fifteen minutes from Eugene, others may take ninety minutes, but many of these trips can all be completed in a day.